Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nick Fortes At The Plate

-- Fortes is hitting .209 with seven doubles, five home runs and 14 walks.
+- Fortes is batting .208 with seven doubles, five home runs and 14 walks.

-- He has hit a home run in 6.0% of his games this year, and 1.8% of his plate appearances.
+- In 6.0% of his games this season, he has homered, and 1.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.